wpilibsuite/frc-docs/source/docs/software/vscode-overview/3rd-party-libraries.rst

 Vendor dependencies are installed on a per-project basis (so each robot project can have its own set of vendor dependencies).
 Vendor dependencies can be installed "online" or "offline".
 The "online" functionality is done by downloading the dependencies over the internet, while offline is typically provided by a vendor-specific installer.

 .. warning:: If installing a vendor dependency via the "online" mode, make sure to reconnect the computer to the internet and rebuild about every 30 days otherwise the cache will clear, completely deleting the downloaded library install.

+.. note:: Vendors recommend using their offline installers when available, because the offline installer is typically bundled with additional programs that are extremely useful when working with their devices.

 How Does It Work?
 ^^^^^^^^^^^^^^^^^